thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 As outlined in the [WCA Delegates Motion](https://documents.worldcubeassociation.org/documents/motions/08.2022.1%20-%20Delegates.pdf) of the WCA, a WCA Delegate is responsible for:

-- Ensuring regulations are followed at WCA competitions
+- Ensuring the Regulations are followed at WCA competitions
 - Submitting competition results
 - Writing competition reports
 - Representing their local community within the WCA